François Denis explains how embracing FinOps will help your organization optimize the value you see from your cloud spend.

 Cloud economics – understand your cloud spend

-Until recent years the IT world was data center centric.
-By and large, IT costs were fixed in a CapEx weighted spend, driven around three to five-year hardware renewal cycles.
+Until recent years, the IT world revolved around data centers.
+IT costs were fixed in a CapEx weighted spend and framed within three to five-year hardware renewal cycles.
 Spare capacity was built into the data center (and often left idle until needed) and there was very little cost control reporting.
-What’s more, rigid procurement processes would be in place, where the purchase of new resources involved back and forth conversations between engineering and the finance and procurement teams.
+Rigid procurement processes would be in place, where the purchase of new resources involved back and forth conversations between engineering, finance and procurement teams.
 This provided more certainty over costs – but the process was slow and the lack of flexibility left less tolerance for errors and failure.

-However, the introduction and steady increase in the adoption of cloud computing has shifted IT costs to an OpEx weighted model.
-The pay as you use, consumption-based nature of public cloud is creating an environment where costs are variable, depending on use and resources can be purchased by engineers at the click of a button or a line of code.
+However, the introduction and steady increase in cloud adoption has shifted IT costs to an OpEx weighted model.
+The pay-as-you-use, consumption-based nature of public cloud is creating an environment where costs are variable, depending on use, and resources can be purchased by engineers at the click of a button or a line of code.

 From an efficiency perspective, this is great as there is no upfront hardware to pre-buy, small units of resource can be consumed and you only get charged for the resources you use.